F-plane

 In geophysical fluid dynamics, the f-plane approximation is an approximation where the Coriolis parameter, denoted f, is set to a constant value.

 This approximation is frequently used for the analysis of highly idealized tropical cyclones.
 Using a constant Coriolis parameter prevents the formation of beta gyres which are largely responsible for the North-westward direction of most tropical cyclones.
 Rossby waves also depend on variations in f, and do not occur in the f-plane approximation.

-In reality, the Coriolis parameter varies with latitude, and so the f-plane approximation is not appropriate when considering flows over large length scales.
+In reality, the Coriolis parameter varies in the meridional direction, and so the f-plane approximation is not appropriate when considering flows which span large changes in latitude.
 The f-plane approximation is also poor near the equator, where variations in f are on the same order of magnitude as f.
 The beta plane approximation is an improvement on the f-plane approximation which takes leading-order variations in f into account.